These Are Probably The Best Meditation Positions For Beginners For Good Posture

 8: Standing Up

-Yes, you can meditate standing up and this can be a good option, especially if you have injuries of arthritis.
+Yes, one of the best meditation positions for beginners is standing up.
+This is a good option, especially if you have injuries of arthritis.
 Standing up will also help you to focus and to feel grounded when meditating.

 And of course, you can always do dance and dynamic meditations.